dfinity/portal/docs/samples/http-requests-exchange-rates.md

 ## Building and deploying the sample dapp locally

-- `dfx start --enable-canister-http` to start a local IC instance with the Canster HTTPS outcalls feature enabled
+- `dfx start` to start a local IC instance with the Canster HTTPS outcalls feature enabled
 - `dfx deploy --with-cycles 100000000000` to deploy the `exchange_rate` and `exchange_rate_assets`
   canisters to local IC
 - `dfx canister status exchange_rate` to check the status of the canister